nclusion-build/backend-swe-takehome-hwP7tGTh/README.md

 ## Overview

-This is a **4-hour take-home assignment**.
+This is a **1-2 hour take-home assignment**.
 You will build a small, network-accessible backend web service that manages a turn-based, grid-driven game from pre-defined rules.
 Your assignment is tailored: a randomized (but reproducible) set of TODOs, features, and bugs has been embedded inline.

 You should focus on:
 - Clear, maintainable API handlers and service logic